Repeated Multimarket Contact with Private Monitoring: A Belief-Free Approach: Simplified EV Equilibrium

 What happens if there are $M(\geq 2)$ PDs, in comparison with the case of one PD?
 If EV forms an equilibrium, it is always an equilibrium to play it in each PD independently.
 Obviously, the payoff of this equilibrium is $M$ times the EV equilibrium payoff.
 Under this equilibrium, a player's actions in all PDs can be quite different, depending on the histories of individual PDs.
 Thus, the corresponding automaton has $2^M$ states.
-The transition probabilities from one state to another state depends linearly on the number of bad signals.
-We now ask how this feature of EV can be modified so that the equilibrium profit increases with two-state automaton strategies.